websockets/ws/doc/ws.md

 ### Event: 'close'

 - `code` {Number}
-- `reason` {String}
+- `reason` {Buffer}

-Emitted when the connection is closed. `code` is a numeric value indicating the status code explaining why the connection has been closed. `reason` is a human-readable string explaining why the connection has been closed.
+Emitted when the connection is closed. `code` is a numeric value indicating the status code explaining why the connection has been closed. `reason` is a `Buffer` containing a human-readable string explaining why the connection has been closed.

 ### Event: 'error'